 By the ShopRite Health and Wellness team

-Q. What are some great reasons to balance your plate?
+What are some great snacks you recommend to customers?

-For more information on balancing your plate, stop in the office of your local ShopRite dietitian.
-To find a dietitian near you, visit ShopRite.com.
+For more tips on summer snacking, visit the office of your local dietitian.
+To find a dietitian near you, go to shoprite.com.